3bdallaaa/Student-Management-API/README.md

 | /api/students/{id}    |  PUT   | Update a student     |     ADMIN      |
 | /api/students/{id}    | DELETE | Delete a student     |     ADMIN      |

+### You can find a unit tests for the service layer for testing all of them